 Asylum seekers, unlike nationals, are not required to pay a so-called “franchise patient fee” (“Remgeld / ticket moderateur”), the amount of medical costs a patient needs to pay without being reimbursed by health insurance, unless they have a professional income or receive a financial allowance.

 Collective centres and individual shelters often work together with specific doctors or medical centres in the area of the centre or reception place.
 Asylum seekers staying in these places are generally not allowed to visit a doctor other than the one they are referred to by the social assistant, unless they ask for an exception.
-A doctor recruited by Fedasil, is present only in 8 centres of Fedasil.
+A doctor recruited by Fedasil is present in only 10 centres of Fedasil.
 This doctor may refer asylum seekers to a specialist where necessary.
-Fedasil stated they will not recruit internal doctors anymore, but will favour the system of working with external doctors.
+Fedasil stated they are planning to hire a doctor for an 11th centre.
+The other reception centres rely on the system of working with external doctors.

 Most LRI also have agreements with local doctors and medical centres, but the costs are not refunded by Fedasil but by the federal Public Planning Service Social Integration (Programmatorische Federale Overheidsdienst Maatschappelijke Integratie).
 This service bases its decisions only on the RIZIV/INAMI list, so for the costs mentioned in the Royal Decree of 2009 but not in the RIZIV/INAMI list the PCSW to which the LRI is connected has to make exceptions.
 Not all PCSW are familiar with the Royal Decree of 2009, however, thereby causing disparities in costs refunded for asylum seekers in LRI and those refunded in other reception places.